Countdown scam warning

 Unfortunately there are a number of scams at any given time where the Countdown brand is used to target customers, asking for personal details.

-Countdown does not and will not ask for personal details such as PIN numbers over the phone or online.
+Countdown does not and will not ask for personal details such as PIN numbers or Bank details over the phone or online.

 We would strongly encourage our customers not to give out their personal details to anyone proclaiming to be from Countdown.
 If you have any doubts, please contact us immediately on 0800 40 40 40.